Proper Industrial Lighting Improves Worker Safety

 Metal Halide, Fluorescent, and High Pressure Sodium vs. LED

-Metal halide, fluorescent and high pressure sodium, technologies have been common lighting solutions for many industrial applications for decades.
-Metal Halide and sodium vapor lighting have existed since the mid-20th century and used to light large open spaces.
+Metal halide, fluorescent and high-pressure sodium technologies have been common lighting solutions for many industrial applications for decades.
+Metal halide and sodium vapor lighting fixtures have existed since the mid-20th century and have been used to light large open spaces.

-High-pressure sodium fixtures as an example, emit an unnatural orange glow and delivers poor color rendering.
-In the event of power loss, both MH and HPS have a long restrike time – up to 20 minutes in some cases.
+High-pressure sodium fixtures, as an example, emit an unnatural orange glow and deliver poor color rendering.
+In the event of power loss, both MH and HPS technologies have a long restrike time – up to 20 minutes in some cases.
 Each of these technologies requires significant power to function.

 By contrast, today’s LED technology is highly energy efficient and long-lasting.
 Properly designed and manufactured LED fixtures offer superior light output, energy efficiency, reliability, longevity and cost savings.
 In a 1-1 facility lighting retrofit, LED fixtures will dramatically improve light levels and visual clarity for your workers.
 They turn on instantly, are environmentally friendly (contain no mercury), consume up to 70% less energy and last up to five times longer than legacy lighting technologies.

-Additionally, LED light fixtures are solid-state devices; they have no glass or fragile filaments to break.
+Additionally, LED light fixtures are solid-state devices; they have no glass or fragile filaments to break – a critical benefit for many sensitive production environments.
 They are virtually unaffected by environmental shock and vibration.
-This significantly reduces on-going maintenance costs associated with bulb and ballast replacement, labor costs and equipment rentals to keep legacy lighting technologies operating as intended.
+This significantly reduces on-going maintenance costs associated with bulb and ballast replacement, labor costs and equipment rentals that are necessary to keep legacy lighting technologies operating as intended.

 Improving Workplace Safety by Improving Visibility

-It’s estimated more than $250 billion is spent each year on jobsite injuries.1 Poor lighting has been identified by the U.S. Department of Labor to be a leading cause of injuries resulting from slip, trip, fall, and contact with objects and equipment in industrial workplaces.2 Industrial environments are harsh and require high quality lighting that is not only efficient and supports productivity, and but most importantly contributes to employee safety.
+It’s estimated more than $250 billion is spent each year on jobsite injuries.1 Poor lighting has been identified by the U.S. Department of Labor to be a leading cause of injuries resulting from slip, trip and fall accidents, and unintended contact with objects and equipment in industrial workplaces.2 Industrial environments are harsh and require high quality lighting that is not only efficient and supports productivity, and but most importantly contributes to employee safety.
 Clear visibility of hazards reduces accidents causing injuries or death in the workplace by up to 60%.3

 Overcoming Challenges of Harsh Industrial Settings

 Each industrial facility provides its own set of circumstances that affects employee safety.
-Some environments include:
+Some environments contain:

 - Airborne particulates like dust, chemical vapors, and volatile organic compounds